mm80843/T3.5/docs/Benef/PBN__Benef_756.md

 # __Virtual delivery of services__

-## Name of the Benefit

-Increasing reliance on digital technology for education, commerce, and entertainment allows for continued service delivery and reduced physical contact during pandemics.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from increased demand for technology and online services, potential cost savings in physical infrastructure, and improved business resilience.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_823.md)